kimar/Ghost/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `master` branch.
+If you are making visual changes - include a before/after screenshot to make it easy to understand and review.

 ## Code guidelines